HimoriK/book/src/ch01-02-hello-world.md

 ### Compiling and Running Are Separate Steps

-You’ve just run a newly created program, so let’s examine each step in the process.

 Before running a Rust program, you must compile it using the Rust compiler by entering the `rustc` command and passing it the name of your source file, like
 this: